The page covers:

 Originally the gate had two entrances between two round towers; the latter were strengthened by Maxentius and their lower sections were given a square shape during the reign of Emperor Honorius; at that time the two entrances were replaced by a single one and the gate was linked by two short walls to nearby Arco di Druso; in this way Porta S. Sebastiano became very similar to Porta S. Paolo which still retains the appearance of a small castle.

-(left) Apotropaic bumps; (centre-above) relief portraying St. Michael and inscription celebrating a victory; (centre-below) a 1779 "I was here";
+(left) Apotropaic bumps (they can be seen also at Porta Latina); (centre-above) relief portraying St. Michael and inscription celebrating a victory; (centre-below) a 1779 "I was here";

 (right-above) cross on the key stone of the inner gate; (right-below) a religious inscription